Rounding it up

-Lastly, we’re working on a feature to help our users build their credit scores seamlessly, for a low monthly cost.
+Lastly, we’ve launched a Credit Building tool to help Canadians build their credit scores seamlessly, for a low monthly cost.
 When we surveyed the landscape, we found that most credit repair products were too costly due to high initial deposits, high interest rates, or unnecessary fees.
 So we decided to build a product that will help our users grow their credit for only $7 a month.
 Seriously, that’s it.
-Stay tuned for the launch in 2021!

 Let hope lead

 We know 2020, for lack of a better word, sucked.
 Remember when we thought the pandemic would only last 2 weeks?
 Well it’s time to breathe and let go, because a new dawn is approaching with a lot of hope for 2021.